History of Fordham University in Timeline

 September 1912: Carl Jung Lectures at Fordham

-In September 1912, Swiss psychiatrist Carl Jung delivered a series of lectures at Fordham, marking his break with Sigmund Freud's theories.
+In September 1912, the Swiss psychiatrist and psychoanalyst Carl Jung delivered a series of lectures at Fordham, marking his historic break with the theories of his colleague, Sigmund Freud.

-1913: Closure of College of St. Francis Xavier
+1913: Closure of the College of St. Francis Xavier

-In 1913, the College of St. Francis Xavier was closed.
-Various Fordham colleges were opened at the Woolworth Building in Manhattan to fill the void, commencing an unbroken string of instruction in Manhattan that became Fordham College at Lincoln Center.
+In 1913, the College of St. Francis Xavier was closed, and various Fordham colleges were opened at the Woolworth Building in Manhattan to fill the void.

 Fordham's medical school officially closed in 1919.